KseniaKhmelnk/INF581_RL/README.md

 - [References](#references) 📚

 ## Description 📝
 This project contains scripts for running and training reinforcement learning models in the Gymnasium's CarRacing environment.
+For more details about what it is about, check the ```report.pdf``` file.

 The implemented models include Deep Q-Network (DQN), Proximal Policy Optimization (PPO), Cross-Entropy Method (CEM), and Deep Deterministic Policy Gradient (DDPG).